-Press F5 in Visual Studio to deploy the application for debugging.
+F5 to deploy the application for debugging.

 When the cluster is ready, you get a notification from the local cluster system tray manager application included with the SDK.

-RunAsyncmethod of MyStatefulService.cs.
+RunAsync method of MyStatefulService.cs.

 Expand one of the events to see more details, including the node where the code is running.
 In this case, it is _Node_2, though it may differ on your machine.

 In the left pane, expand Cluster > Nodes and find the node where your code is running.

 Click Actions > Deactivate (Restart) to simulate a machine restarting.
-Or, deactivate the node from the node list view in the left pane.)

 Momentarily, you should see your breakpoint hit in Visual Studio as the computation you were doing on one node seamlessly fails over to another.

-Return to the Diagnostic Events Viewer and observe the messages.
+Next, return to the Diagnostic Events Viewer and observe the messages.
 The counter has continued incrementing, even though the events are actually coming from a different node.

 Cleaning up the local cluster (optional)